wlgml014/cg_project/README.md

 ***
 This project is making a chrome dino game using a hierarchical model using matrix stacks.

-You can access the results of the project through example1/figure.html
+You can check the results of the project through downloading all codes and accessing example1/figure.html file.
 - Modeling: Dinosaur1, Dinosaur2, Mole, Bird
   - All models consist of three-dimensional primitives.
   - All models have a hierarchy of at least three levels.